Overall Rating: 4.5 / 5

 Over 50 courses are accepted for continuing education (CE) credit for those who have earned the Certified Financial Planner® (CFP®) certification, the International Foundation for Retirement Education’s (InFRE) Certified Retirement Counselor® (CRC®) certification, the College for Financial Planning’s Chartered Retirement Plan Consultant (CRPC) certification, the American College’s designations (ChFC, CLU, RICP), Retirement Management Analyst designation (RMA), ASPPA and other certification or designations.

-Do you need more than three hours of CE?
+Do you need more than four hours of CE?

 Then become a Subscriber!
 Just notify us that you want to become a subscriber within 10 days of course purchase to apply the cost of your individual cost to a new subscription.